dailybruin/interactive.2014.wake-of-the-storm/chapter-1/a-network-of-support.md

 Until relief stabilized access to basic necessities, people were forced to find other ways to survive, Gastones said.

 But months later, when food and shelter were easier to come by, the typhoon survivors needed another kind of relief effort – an investment in long-term recovery focused on rebuilding homes and livelihoods for people who lost everything in the storm.
 Student donations contributed to both types of aid.

+<blockquote>It was the best of times because the Filipino resilience came to the forefront.
+But it was also the worst of times because it was undignified to be stealing.
+But we had no choice.” <span class="blockquote-attribution">—Maharlika Gastones</span></blockquote>

 **L.A. connections, global implications**